Rabbit Advocacy Animal Matters

 Animals all over the world are

 victims of cruelty and abuse.

 Federal legislation in Canada: Canada is widely considered to be a progressive, civilized country with plenty of laws on the books to protect its citizens from various forms of violence, disorderly conduct and theft.
 But we have a dismal record when it comes to protecting animals from cruelty, abuse and neglect.
 That could change with your help.
-Find out more on the Canadian Federation of Humane Societies page.
+Find out more on the Humane Canada page. (previously known as CFHS).

 Humane Canada promotes the enactment of federal, provincial and municipal legislation that protects animals from cruelty and provides a legal framework to ensure animals are treated humanely and with respect.